A Strategy for Data Privacy Compliance With Cloud Identities

 A further consideration is that of actionable rights and judicial redress for data subjects.
 Do they have the same rights in the country to which their personal data has been exported?

 If your organisation uses the public cloud services of SaaS vendors, you need to know where any personal data you share with them is stored.
-If that includes an identity access management (IAM) and governance (IGA) provider, then employee, customer, and/or third-party data is likely to be involved.
+If that includes an identity access management (IAM) and governance (Identity Governance and Administration) provider, then employee, customer, and/or third-party data is likely to be involved.

 Managing Your Options